asterinas/asterinas/README.md

 #### Regression Test

-This command will automatically run Jinux with the test binaries in `regression/apps` directory.
+This command will automatically run Asterinas with the test binaries in `regression/apps` directory.
 ```bash
 make run AUTO_TEST=regression
 ```

 #### Syscall Test

-This command will build the syscall test binary and automatically run Jinux with the tests using QEMU.
+This command will build the syscall test binary and automatically run Asterinas with the tests using QEMU.
 ```bash
 make run AUTO_TEST=syscall
 ```

-Alternatively, if you wish to test it interactively inside a shell in Jinux.
+Alternatively, if you wish to test it interactively inside a shell in Asterinas.
 ```bash
 make run BUILD_SYSCALL_TEST=1
 ```

-Then, we can run the following script using the Jinux shell to run all syscall test cases.
+Then, we can run the following script using the Asterinas shell to run all syscall test cases.
 ```bash
 /opt/syscall_test/run_syscall_test.sh
 ```

 ### Debug

-To debug Jinux using [QEMU GDB remote debugging](https://qemu-project.gitlab.io/qemu/system/gdb.html), you could compile Jinux in debug mode, start a Jinux instance and run the GDB interactive shell in another terminal.
+To debug Asterinas using [QEMU GDB remote debugging](https://qemu-project.gitlab.io/qemu/system/gdb.html), you could compile Asterinas in debug mode, start a Asterinas instance and run the GDB interactive shell in another terminal.

-To start a QEMU Jinux VM and wait for debugging connection:
+To start a QEMU Asterinas VM and wait for debugging connection:
 ```bash
 make run GDB_SERVER=1 ENABLE_KVM=0
 ```